-The California High-Speed Rail Authority (the Authority) is delivering the nation's first high-speed train project (the Program) and is generating economic impacts in California through the Program's substantial investments in planning and constructing the project.
-The economic activity associated with the expenditures attributable to the Program supports thousands of jobs across all functions, from planning and environmental clearance to engineering and construction.
+The California High-Speed Rail Authority (the Authority) is delivering the nation's first high-speed train project (the Program), a major infrastructure investment that is generating economic impacts in California through the Program's substantial expenditures on planning and construction.
+The economic activity associated with the expenditures attributable to the Program supports tens of thousands of jobs across all functions, from planning and environmental clearance to engineering and construction.
 This significant employment, along with substantial expenditures for goods and services across industries, generates considerable economic impacts throughout California and beyond.
 Importantly, the impacts are felt throughout many Disadvantaged Communities (DACs) in California including the Central Valley.

-Measures of the economic impacts associated with the Authority's investments have been measured and documented since 2017, with the first report detailing the economic impacts that resulted from the historical investment in high-speed rail from July 2006 through June 2016 (Historical Analysis).
+Measures of the economic impacts associated with the Authority's investments have been measured and documented since 2017, with the first report detailing the economic impacts that resulted from the cumulative investment in high-speed rail (HSR) from July 2006 through June 2016 (referred to henceforth as the Historical Analysis).
 Updated reports have been produced annually since 2017.

-This report, the 2023 Economic Impact Analysis Technical Supporting Document, provides an updated snapshot of the economic impacts resulting from Authority spending that took place over the time period of July 2022 through June 2023.
+This report, the 2024 Economic Impact Analysis Technical Supporting Document, provides an updated snapshot of the economic impacts resulting from Authority spending that took place over the time period of July 2023 through June 2024.
+The direct spending for the Program has resulted in significant indirect spending on goods and services provided by supporting industries throughout California.
+Further, the wages and salaries generated across these industries has generated additional induced spending by thousands of households.
 The magnitude of these economic impacts is estimated using the Impact Analysis for Planning (IMPLAN) input-output model, which quantifies impacts on supporting industries, generated wages and salaries, and overall employment.
 Starting with a detailed analysis of Program direct spending, these costs are aggregated and assigned to appropriate industry sectors to calculate the associated economic impacts at the statewide level.
-Then, utilizing contract-level historical invoice cost data from the past three (3) fiscal years, geographic spending profiles that allocate share of spend by zip code and professional service contract are created and applied to the full contract spend amounts in Fiscal Year (FY) 2022-23.
+Then, utilizing contract-level historical invoice cost data from the past three (3) fiscal years, geographic spending profiles that allocate share of spend by zip code and professional service contract are created and applied to the full contract spend amounts in Fiscal Year (FY) 2023-24.
 This approach relies on previous detailed invoice reviews that comprise the total contract spending.2